sanand0/forms/README.md

 - `database`: optional.
 Name of the database to store documents in.
 Defaults to "sample".
 - `template`: required.
 Name of the template file to use.
 Create an "index.html" that contains the text `<%= body %>` somewhere in it
 - `form`: required. an object containing forms.
 The key is the form name.
 The value is a form object (see below)
-- `view`: required. an object containing views.
+- `view`: optional. an object containing views.
 The key is the view name.
 The value is a view object (see below)
+- `page`: optional. an object containing pages.
+The key is the page URL.
+The value is a HTML file that can contain EJS objects (see below)

 Form objects
 ============